Patient Frequently Asked Questions

 When Will I Go Back To My General Dentist?

-Our office and your dentist will work closely together.
-Your dentist will provide any restorative treatment that is needed.
+Our office and your general dentist will work closely together.
+Your general dentist will provide any restorative treatment that is needed.
 Regular visits to your dentist are an important part of periodontal maintenance.

 What If I Don’t Have Gum Treatment?